Home Renovation Insurance

-Self-Build Zone's home Renovation Insurance provides cover throughout the entire build process of your project, including existing structures even if it's unoccupied.
+Self-Build Zone's Home Renovation Insurance is a site insurance policy that is specially designed to cover you throughout the entire build process of your project, including existing structures even if it's unoccupied.

-Our policy includes your Employers’ and Public Liability insurance as standard as we know that other people, including family and friends, could be working on-site and they may get injured, or someone may cause damage to a third party or their property.
+Our renovation insurance policy includes your Employers’ and Public Liability insurance as standard as we know that other people, including family and friends, could be working on-site and they may get injured, or someone may cause damage to a third party or their property.
 It is important that they are adequately protected and that also includes the cost of defending and/or pursuing a claim.
-More than likely you will have plant, tools and equipment on-site and these will need to be covered.
+More than likely you will have the site, plus tools and equipment on-site which will need to be covered.

 If you have a party wall agreement in place with one or more neighbours, you will probably be responsible for rectifying any damage caused to their property (however serious), so you should seek professional party wall advice in this respect and make sure you have adequate cover in place.
 We can also provide JCT 6.5.1 Insurance.
 For more information on other insurance packages we offer, visit our Site Insurance page.